-In paid advertising where the goal is around raising awareness, the metric Cost per 1000 Impressions (CPM) is one way to see the efficiency of your spend.
+In paid advertising where the goal is to raise awareness, one of the most commonly used advertising metrics is Cost Per Mille (also known as CPM), which measures the cost of every 1000 ad or media impressions.
+It is a way to see the efficiency of your ad spend.

-Wouldnt it be nice to give a CPM $ number for your media & social coverage?
-It’s really not that hard to get to this.
+Wouldn’t it be nice to be able to calculate a CPM $ number for your media & social coverage?
+Absolutely.
+The good news is, it’s really easy to calculate.

 But first, here are some questions CPM can help you answer…

 “How does the CPM for PR coverage compare to other paid channels (my guess is it will look great!)”

 “Are we getting more or less cost-effective at driving CPM?”

 “How does the CPM compare across certain territories if you’re assessing global coverage and the impact of your teams or agencies?”

 How to calculate a Cost per 1000 (CPM) metric for your coverage.